jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 part.
 Use in place of midshipman's hitch or other taut-line variants, to tie down an aircraft or tension a guyline.

-- **Trucker’s hitch (fixed-loop variant finished with magnus safety-belt).**
+- **Trucker’s hitch (butterfly variant finished with magnus safety-belt).**
 Use this compound hitch to secure a heavy load.

-    1. Make a fixed upper loop -- an alpine butterfly, for instance.
+    1. Make a fixed upper loop with the alpine butterfly.
 Tie it far enough from your final anchor point to allow room for cinching.
     2. Pass the working end around the anchor point and through the upper loop.
 This forms a lower loop.
     3. Pull the end back toward the lower loop and fasten to one of its legs with a magnus safety-belt hitch.
     4. Adjust the safety-belt hitch to tighten the lower loop.